AUDIO TRANSMISSION WITH FIBER OPTIC CABLE SCHEMATIC CIRCUIT DIAGRAM

 Transmitter Circuit Diagram

-Working Principle of the Receiver Circuit: The circuit uses the Torx147 receiver sensor to detect and convert the light signal from the fiber optic guide into an electrical signal.
-This laser receiver changes the amount of current passing through the incoming light intensity.
-The signal proportional to the amount of changing current is applied to the op-amp input via the c1 coupling capacitor.
-The amplified signal in the op-amp is applied to the output of the speaker or headphone to convert the electrical signal into an audio signal.
+Principle of Operation for the Receiver Circuit: The circuit utilizes the Torx147 receiver sensor to detect and transform light signals from the fiber optic guide into electrical signals.
+This laser receiver adjusts the current flow based on incoming light intensity.
+The signal, proportional to the changing current, is passed to the op-amp input via the coupling capacitor C1.
+The amplified signal from the op-amp is then sent to the speaker or headphone output, converting the electrical signal back into an audio signal.

 Receiver Circuit Diagram